devops329/devops/instruction/grafana/grafana.md

 # Grafana Cloud

-Grafana is...

--   They have open-source services for logging, metrics, alerts, tracing and more.
--   They are best known for creating dashboards in which you can visualize this data.
--   They provide a cloud service with these services built in.
-    -   There is a generous free version, which we will use in this course for observing the Pizza Server.
+Grafana is a company known for data visualization, allowing you to monitor and analyze metrics and logs through customizable dashboards.
+It supports various data sources and integrations, including popular monitoring tools like Prometheus, Graphite, and Elasticsearch.
+They have their own open-source tools, which they provide in a cloud instance for which they offer a free version that we will use in this course.
+We will use their tools to meet the following needs:

+-   Visualization: Dashboards
+-   Logging: Loki
+-   Metrics: Grafana Cloud Metrics
+-   Tracing: Tempo
+-   Alerts: Alert Rules and OnCall (Alert Escalation)
+-   Load Testing: K6

 ## Create a Grafana Cloud account